 As licensure is required for employment by the State of Michigan, Dorsey School of Beauty will pay the cost of one time for graduates of this program to challenge the state licensure exam, contingent upon the graduate meeting Dorsey School of Beauty’s exam preparation requirements.

 To learn more about the Manicuring program at Dorsey School of Beauty, contact us.

 What is the total cost of the Manicuring program?

-The tuition and fees for a student to complete Dorsey School of Beauty’s 400-hour Manicuring training program within the normal time frame of 17 weeks (for day students) or 21 weeks (for evening students) currently totals $3,423.
-The tuition cost includes books and supplies (as published in the school catalog), but the total tuition may change based on a student’s decision to change career programs, extend training, withdraw, or interrupt training for any reason.
+Tuition and fees for a student to complete the Manicuring program can be found by visiting our Student Consumer Information page.
 To calculate the total cost of education, including indirect costs of room and board, personal expenses, transportation costs and loan fees associated with the cost of attendance, go to the Dorsey Schools Cost of Attendance page.

 Manicuring/ Nail Technology Career Information:

 For more information about a Manicuring career, please visit the U.S. Department of Labor’s O*NET website.
 The Standard Occupational Code (SOC) for this career is 39-5092 and the Classification of Instructional Programs (CIP) code for this program is 12.0410.
 Additional career information specific to the State of Michigan can be found at the Career One Stop website, which is sponsored by the U.S. Department of Labor, Employment and Training Administration.
 When visiting the website, navigate to the browse occupations page, type “Manicurists” in the key word search box, and then continue to select the State of Michigan.